VWS-Python/vws-python/CONTRIBUTING.md

 ```

 Add Vuforia credentials for different target databases to the new files in the `ci_secrets/` directory.
-Add as many credentials files as there are builds in the Travis matrix
+Add as many credentials files as there are builds in the Travis matrix.
+All credentials files can share the same credentials for an inactive database.

 Install the Travis CLI: